oroinc/documentation/commerce/dev_guide/integration/index.rst

 +----------+-----------------------+-------------+---------------------------------------+

 Example.
-Use operators to filter data
+Use Operators to Filter Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Request**